GiovanniSalmeri/yellow-comment/README.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

-`CommentModerator`) = email address of moderator.
-If not present, main `email` address of site is used; this value can be overridden with a setting `Moderator` in the page.
+`CommentModerator` = email address of moderator.
+If not present, main `email` address of site is used
 `CommentDirectory` = directory for comments
 `CommentAutoPublish` = if set to `1` any comment is published immediately and the moderator can later remove it; if set to `0` no comment is published unless the moderator approves it (except particular cases, this latter behaviour is much more desirable)
 `CommentMaxSize` = maximum size of a comment